dymaczew/fs20icam/LabGuides/Exercise11/README.md

 You should be back at the main integrations page now.
 Click on the Outgoing tab to be taken to that page.
 Most likely there will be no outgoing integrations configured yet so you will just have a blank page.
 Click on the New integration button to see what is available.

-You will notice that this page has only one section - Standard integrations.
+Notice that this page has only one section - Standard integrations.
 These are some of the more common applications that you would likely integrate with to send your events.
 Like on the incoming integrations page, there is a Webhook integration here as well to enable custom integrations for any applicaitons not provided out of the box.

 ![](images/2020-01-17-15-25-15.png)